Codecademy/docs/content/tensorflow/concepts/nn/nn.md

 A neural network in TensorFlow includes the following layers:

-- Input Layers: The initial layer that takes the data used to train the model.
-The input can be shaped by one or more tensors, and the output can also consist of one or more tensors.
+- Input Layers: The initial layer that receives the data used to train the model.
+The input can be represented by one or more tensors, and the output can also consist of one or more tensors.

-- Hidden Layers: The layers that configure the model and enable it to process and learn from the input data.
-The number and type of hidden layers may vary based on the model's complexity.
-Neural networks in TensorFlow include at least one layer of this type.
+- Hidden Layers: These layers configure the model and allow it to process and learn from the input data.
+The number and type of hidden layers can vary depending on the model's complexity.
+Neural networks in TensorFlow include at least one hidden layer.

-- Output Layer: The final layer that produces the trained model's predictions.
+- Output Layer: The final layer that generates the predictions of the trained model.

 ## Build a Neural Network with TensorFlow

 The basic steps in the process of implementing a neural network with TensorFlow include:

-1. Collect and load data.
-TensorFlow provides the [`tf.data.Dataset` API](https://www.tensorflow.org/api_docs/python/tf/data/Dataset) to create and prepocess a dataset from your input data.
+1. **Collect and Load Data**: TensorFlow provides the [`tf.data.Dataset` API](https://www.tensorflow.org/api_docs/python/tf/data/Dataset) to create and prepocess a dataset from your input data.

-2. Build the model: The [Keras](https://www.tensorflow.org/guide/keras) high-level API provides functionality construct different neural networks arquitectures in TensorFlow.
-The most simplest type of model is the [`Sequential` model](https://www.tensorflow.org/guide/keras/sequential_model), where each one has only one input tensor and one output tensor.
+2. **Build the Model**: The [Keras](https://www.tensorflow.org/guide/keras) high-level API provides functionality to construct different neural networks architectures in TensorFlow.
+The simplest type of model is the [`Sequential` model](https://www.tensorflow.org/guide/keras/sequential_model), which has a single input tensor and a single output tensor.

-3. Add the model layers: In a secuential model, you can add layers with the sequential() function or using the add() method.
-The number and types of layers depend on the complexity of your model.
+3. **Add Model layers**: In a Sequential model, layers can be added with the `sequential()` function or using the `add()` method.
+The number and types of layers depend on the complexity of the model.

-4. Compile the model: Use the Keras `Model.compile` method(https://www.tensorflow.org/api_docs/python/tf/keras/Model#compile) to configure the model's training process, specify how it should learn, and how to minimize errors.
+4. **Compile the Model**: Keras [`Model.compile` method](https://www.tensorflow.org/api_docs/python/tf/keras/Model#compile) is used to configure the model's training process, specify how it should learn, and how to minimize errors.

-5. Train model: Use the `Model.fit` method to train the model for a choosen number of epochs `model.fit(x_train, y_train, epochs=5)`.
-A higher number will require more computing power and time.
+5. **Train the Model**: The `Model.fit` method can be used to train the model for a choosen number of epochs (e.g., `model.fit(x_train, y_train, epochs=5)`).
+A higher number of epochs will require more computing power and time.

-6. Use the model: The result is an object that you can use to pass in data and get results.
+6. **Use the Model**: The trained model is an object that can be used to pass in data and get predictions.
 TensorFlow provides several options to [save, serialize and export models](https://www.tensorflow.org/guide/keras/serialization_and_saving).